hkdjyu/LearnWebGL/doc/01_SetupAndInstallation.md

     Press `ctrl+O` to save
     Press `ctrl+X` to exit

-3. Create styles CSS file
+3. Create a styles CSS file
     > NOTE: you can create the file in other way, like `new file` in VS Code
     ```
     nano public/styles.css